-Treaty Partner Treaty Dividend Rate(s) Treaty Interest Rates Treaty Royalty Rates Ownership Requirement - WHT Tax Rate Reduction Eligibility Estonia 5%, 15% 10% 10% Dividends: The 5% rate applies to a company (other than a partnership) holding a minimum stake of 25%.
+Treaty partner Treaty dividend Treaty interest Treaty royalty Ownership requirement - WHT tax rate reduction rate(s) rates rates eligibility Estonia 5%, 15% 10% 10% Dividends: The 5% rate applies to a company (other than a partnership) holding a minimum stake of 25%.
 Otherwise, the rate is 15%.
 Finland 0%, 5%, 15% 5%, 10% 0%, 5%, 10% Dividends: The 0% rate applies if: (i) an investment guarantee is granted by the Finnish Guarantee Board for the capital invested for which the dividends are paid, or for dividends paid; or (ii) the capital invested (other than in the fields of gambling, show business or intermediation business or auctions) for which the dividends are paid is at least USD 1 million, and the recipient holds at least 50% of the equity capital of the company paying the dividends.
 The 5% rate applies to a company (other than a partnership) directly holding a minimum stake of 20%.
 Otherwise, the rate is 15%.
-Interest: The 5% rate applies if: (i) the recipient is a resident of the other State; and (ii) such recipient is an enterprise of the other State and is the beneficial owner of the interest; and (iii) the interest is paid with respect to indebtedness arising on the sale on credit of any merchandise or industrial, commercial or scientific equipment (except where the sale of such indebtedness is between related persons).
+Interest: The 5% rate applies if: (i) the recipient is a resident of the other state; (ii) such a recipient is an enterprise of the other state and is the beneficial owner of the interest; and (iii) the interest is paid with respect to indebtedness arising on the sale on credit of any merchandise or industrial, commercial or scientific equipment (except where the sale of such indebtedness is between related persons).
 Otherwise, the rate is 10%.
 Royalties: The 0% rate applies to royalties for the use of, or the right to use, any computer software, patent, design or model, or plan.
-The 5% rate applies to royalties for the use of, or the right to use, any secret formula or process, or for information concerning industrial, commercial or scientific experience (knowhow).
-The 10% rate applies to royalties for the use of, or the right to use, any copyright of literary artistic work including cinematograph films, and films or tapes for radio or television broadcasting, or any trademark.
+The 5% rate applies to royalties for the use of, or the right to use, any secret formula or process, or for information concerning industrial, commercial or scientific experience (know-how).
+The 10% rate applies to royalties for the use of, or the right to use, any copyright of literary artistic work including cinematograph films, and copyright of literary artistic work

-Treaty Partner Treaty Dividend Rate(s) Treaty Interest Rates Treaty Royalty Rates Ownership Requirement - WHT Tax Rate Reduction Eligibility France 0%, 5%, 15% 2%, 10% 0%, 10% Dividends: The 0% rate applies if: (i) a company or companies hold directly or indirectly at least 50% of the capital of the company paying the dividends, and the total amount of their investments is at least 5 million (EUR 762,245.09) or the equivalent in Ukrainian currency; or (ii) investments are guaranteed or insured by the other state, central bank or any person acting on behalf of that other state.
-The 5% rate applies to a company that holds directly or indirectly at least 10% (in the case that the company is a resident of France)/20% (in the case that the company is a resident of Ukraine) of the capital of the company paying the dividends.
+Treaty partner Treaty dividend rate(s) Treaty interest rates Treaty royalty rates Ownership requirement - WHT tax rate reduction eligibility France 0%, 5%, 15% 2%, 10% 0%, 10% Dividends: The 0% rate applies if: (i) a company or companies hold directly or indirectly at least 50% of the capital of the company paying the dividends, and the total amount of their investments is at least UAH 5 million (EUR 762,245.09); or (ii) investments are guaranteed or insured by the other state, central bank or any person acting on behalf of that other state.
+The 5% rate applies to a company that holds directly or indirectly at least 10% (in the case that the company is a resident of France)/20% (in the case that the company paying the dividends.
 Otherwise, the rate is 15%.
 Interest: The 2% rate applies to the interest paid: (i) with respect to the sale on credit of any industrial, commercial or scientific equipment, or with respect to the sale or furnishing on credit of any goods or merchandise or service by an enterprise to another enterprise; or (ii) with respect to a loan of any kind granted by a bank or any other financial institution.
 Otherwise, the rate is 10%.
-Royalties: The 0% rate applies to royalties for the use of, or the right to use, any computer software, patent, trademark, design or model, or plan, secret formula or process, or for information concerning industrial, commercial or scientific experience (knowhow).
+Royalties: The 0% rate applies to royalties for the use of, or the right to use, any computer software, patent, trademark, design or model, or plan, secret formula or process, or for information concerning industrial, commercial or scientific experience (know-how).
 Otherwise, the rate is 10%.
 Georgia 5%, 10% 10% 10% Dividends: The 5% rate applies to a company (other than a partnership) holding a minimum stake of 25%.
 Otherwise, the rate is 10%.